 This is a good and valid question but very hard to answer as it will strongly depend on the environment of the landfill site it ends up, but you can have peace of mind that the nappy will leave a smaller eco-footprint for sure.

-Check out how it works
+Check out how it works.

 The verdict of compostable nappies in Australia VS biodegradable nappies?

-Eenee has excellent potential for a more sustainable future if the composting industry will catch up with Eenee’s ambitious sustainable standards.
+Eenee has excellent potential for a more sustainable future if the composting industry catches up with Eenee’s ambitious sustainable standards.

 Eenee gives you an excellent sustainable choice for a disposable nappy indeed.

-At the end of the day, you choose products that fit your lifestyle, baby and feel good for you and remember that there are brands out there who are not genuine in their sustainable efforts and try to sell their products by ‘greenwashing’.
+You choose products that fit your lifestyle, baby and feel good for you and remember that there are brands out there who are not genuine in their sustainable efforts and try to sell their products by ‘greenwashing’.

 You may agree that it can be challenging to judge genuinely.
 Accurate which product is truly the most sustainable choice, but a good thing to remember is that many factors affect the environmental impact.
-We should look at the entire life cycle of a product to measure the sustainable value, looking at the disposable part of the product alone is not sufficient.
+We should look at the entire life cycle of a product to measure the sustainable value; looking at the disposable part of the product alone is not sufficient.

 Would you like to learn more about compostable nappies?

-I hope you have found this information on compostable nappies helpful and we love to hear any comments in the section below.
+I hope you have found this information on compostable nappies helpful, and we love to hear any comments in the section below.